Layer 2

 The "Rollup-Centric" Ethereum Roadmap

-Ethereum's official scaling strategy: Keep Layer 1 simple, secure, and decentralized.
-Build scalability through Layer 2 rollups.
+Ethereum's official scaling strategy is to keep Layer 1 simple, secure, and decentralized while building scalability through Layer 2 rollups.

-This contrasts with chains like Solana (scale Layer 1 itself) or Cosmos (app-specific chains).
-Time will tell which approach wins.
+This contrasts with chains like Solana, which scale Layer 1 itself, or Cosmos, which uses app-specific chains.
+Time will tell which approach is more effective.

 - Verkle trees: More efficient state storage helping L2s